Brita SAFF-100 Review

 This filter took about 25 seconds to fill a quart container — about 2.5 times longer than the unimpeded faucet's 9 seconds.

-This filter is a decent value, though you can get a better bang for your buck by purchasing other filters that cost less and performed better.
+This filter is a decent value, though you can get a better bang for your buck by purchasing other top water filters that cost less and performed better.